vitusvictor/vitusvictor/README.md

 🎯 I currentyly volunteer at <a href="https://www.linkedin.com/company/her-braces/" target="_blank">HerBraces</a>, where girls are taught to program.

-📈 I am open for new roles.
+📈 I am open to new roles.

 📩 You may reach me at vitusvictor41@gmail.com.